Desjardins Bank: Data of 2.9 Million Customers Stolen

 The incident demonstrates the immense damage potential posed by internal IT security staff .
 While businesses fear hacker attacks and try to take great precautions to prevent outside attacks from happening, they often neglect the potential dangers lurking within.
 What we know for sure is that people can only steal data they actually have access to.

-Only a sophisticated access management system or software for identity and access management can provide sufficient protection for your data.
+Only sophisticated access governance through an automated platform for identity and access management can provide sufficient protection for your data.
 Our blogpost Access Management vs IAM covers the differences between these two solutions and outlines which system best suits which business model.

 Watch Our Demo Video to See tenfold in Action!